3V3RYONE/gsoc/_posts/2022-06-17-first-week.md

 ## Task 2 : Understanding Flow of Control of Methods

+The Server library code is simple, because we have just one method `send_response()` in Rex::Proto::Http::Server which sends the HTTP response to the client.
+Thus, we can implement HTTP-Trace in the `send_response()` method by making a call to the HTTP-Trace wrapper class in this location.

-The library code had various methods sending requests and obtaining responses to an HTTP server.
-But, All of the methods have something unique in the way they craft the request and the work they perform upon the received responses.
+However, the Client library code had various methods sending requests and obtaining responses to an HTTP server.
+All of the methods have something unique in the way they craft the request and the work they perform upon the received responses.
 For example, **send_request_raw()**, **send_request_cgi()** and **send_request_cgi!()** are three methods of the **Exploit::Remote::Http::Client** Class which essentially send HTTP requests to the designated URI but perform a specific task with their Response.
 So, the question was "Do we need to make a function call to HTTP-Trace in each of these methods?
 Wouldn't it be inefficient with so many function calls?".

 Thus, understanding the flow of control and figuring out the single optimal method where the HTTP-Tracing needs to be implemented was a great challenge.